callme-pantera/CSL-prototype/README.md

 > It is possible that my documentation and project may contain some mistakes or errors.
 Therefore, some prior knowledge of the topic is necessary to ensure clarity and avoid confusion.

 <br>

+## Concept
+Before starting, I sat down and created a network plan using [Draw.io](https://app.diagrams.net/).
+The goal was to visualize my ideas and ensure that everything could be connected logically.
+I didn’t focus much on design, as I wanted to confirm the plan’s feasibility before refining its appearance. <br>

+These are the points I wanted to include in my Cybersecurity Lab:
+-
+-

 ### Test 123